GameServerManagers/LinuxGSM-Docs/Usage.md

 > Note: pressing “CTRL+c” will terminate the server.

 # Running on Boot
-To run a server on boot add the command in to the rc.local file.
+To run a server on boot, either use the monitor cronjob that will restart any server that was online before a reboot, or add a command in to the rc.local file that works with most distro :

     nano /etc/rc.local
     su - csgoserver -c '/home/csgoserver/csgoserver start'